German watchdog says Deutsche Bank has catching up to do

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) has some “catching up” to do under its new leadership to ensure its systems and processes are up to the requirements of international financial rules, the head of Germany’s financial watchdog Bafin said.
+FRANKFURT, June 30 (Reuters) - Deutsche Bank has some “catching up” to do under its new leadership to ensure its systems and processes are up to the requirements of international financial rules, the head of Germany’s financial watchdog Bafin said.

 “It’s not enough to have a good strategy,” Bafin president Felix Hufeld told the Frankfurt business journalists’ club.